awsdocs/amazon-pinpoint-developer-guide/doc-source/logging-using-cloudtrail.md

 The following Amazon Pinpoint Email API action **isn't** logged in CloudTrail:
 + SendEmail

-## Amazon Pinpoint SMS and Voice API Actions That Can Be Logged by CloudTrail<a name="pinpoint-sms-voice-cloudtrail-actions"></a>
+## Amazon Pinpoint SMS and voice API actions that can be logged by CloudTrail<a name="pinpoint-sms-voice-cloudtrail-actions"></a>

 The Amazon Pinpoint SMS and Voice API supports logging the following actions as events in CloudTrail log files:
 + [CreateConfigurationSet](https://docs.aws.amazon.com/pinpoint-sms-voice/latest/APIReference/v1-sms-voice-configuration-sets.html#v1-sms-voice-configuration-setspost)